Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 def my_function2(var1, var2): # function with parameter which returns nothing
   # do something

+# alternative way is to describe the input/return type hints
+# As they are just hints, it does not matter what is send/returned
+def my_function2(var1: int, var2: int) -> None:

 def my_function3(var1, var2, var3, do_something=False): # default parameters should always follow later
   if do_something:
     # did something
     return var1 + var2 + var3

 # calling a function
 my_var = my_function1() # returns None by default